 The Bezos Family Foundation, built and run by the parents of Amazon's founder, is solely dedicated to enriching education for students—starting before formal education begins, continuing through K-12 education, and positioning students for college success and enriched lives.

-The giant aerospace company is strongly committed to STEM education, but its grantmaking is wider in scope than that, including other parts of K-12 education.
+The giant aerospace company is strongly committed to STEM education.

 Unlike many smaller, family-operated foundations, this funder has an open application process and supports innovative K-12 education programs all around the country.

 The Broad Foundation focuses its K-12 grantmaking in urban areas only.
 It does not award grants to individual schools, but rather to entire school districts, charter management organizations, and research aligned with its focus.

 If your organization is located in a community where Broadcom has a "significant presence," and you are looking to get middle schoolers excited about STEM, modest funding is available through Broadcom’s Community program.

 Philanthropic arm of the international law firm supports education in inner-city communities where the firm has a presence.

 The Buck Foundation awards millions of dollars in grants to charter school general operations and exapnsion, out-of-school K-12 STEM ed organizations, and the Boy Scouts and Girl Scouts.
 Grants are awarded primarily (though not exclusively) in Connecticut and New York.